dsgrid/webspinner/dev/README.md

 ## Create a new release

-1. Update version number, CHANGES.txt, setup.py, LICENSE and header as needed
+1. Update version number, CHANGES.txt, setup.py, LICENSE and headers as needed
 2. Create release on github
 3. Release tagged version on pypi